-Over Memorial Day weekend, I had the pleasure of attending the ribbon-cutting for the Conover-Phelps Trail in Vilas County.
+Over Memorial Day weekend, Bike Fed Executive Director Kirsten Finn had the pleasure of attending the ribbon cutting for the Conover-Phelps Trail in Vilas County.
 Conover-Phelps is a 10.2 mile trail that connects Conover Town Park to Lakefront Pines Park in Phelps.
-The trail is completely off road and boasts shady forest segments, lush wetlands, and three bridges.
+The trail is completely off road and boasts shady forest segments, lush wetlands and three bridges.

 Conover-Phelps is the latest achievement of Great Headwaters Trails (GHT), a non-profit organization with the goal of connecting four town centers in eastern Vilas County – and three existing trail systems – by hard surface biking and walking trails.
 Having ridden the trail in 2020, when funding was still being sought for the last 1.8 miles, it was wonderful to celebrate this accomplishment with GHT and the Friends of the Conover-Phelps Trail.

-Having seen the great work Great Headwaters Trails is capable of, one of Bike Fed’s 2022 Priority Projects is advancing the next GHT project – the River Trail.
+One of Bike Fed’s 2022 Priority Projects is advancing the next Great Headwaters Trails project – the River Trail.
 The River Trail will extend the Heart of Vilas County Trail System by 10 miles and connect in the county seat, Eagle River.
-Like the existing 50 miles of the Heart of Vilas System, River Trail will be a paved, non-motorized trail for bike riders and pedestrians.
+Like the existing 50 miles of the Heart of Vilas System, River Trail will be a paved, non motorized trail for bike riders and pedestrians.
 The increased interconnectivity between Vilas County communities will positively impact both local and traveling trail users, boosting local economies and small businesses along the way.